ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ---

 ## Before you begin
 The instructions in this learning path are for any Arm server running Ubuntu 22.04 LTS.
+You will need an Arm server instance with atleast 4 cores and 8GB of RAM to run this example.
 The instructions have been tested on AWS Graviton3 (c7g) instances.

 ## Overview